 One of the dental specialists that work with your general dentist, at times, for your implant therapy, could be a prosthodontist.
 They do an extra two years of training in the field of prosthetics.
 In other words the placement or crowns and bridges, removable dentures, and complete dentures.
 They usually would have to have an extra course of study in the surgical placement of the implants as the general dentist would.

 Another dental specialty that does a good job with implant placement is a periodontist.
-They receive extra training in treatment of gum disease.
+They receive extra training in the treatment of gum disease.
 Sometimes when patients get referred to them, they are a point where some tooth loss is inevitable.
-With their skill in surgical techniques they are in a perfectly suited for implant placement.
-Of course in this situation your dentist will have to restore the implant.
+With their skill in surgical techniques, they are in a perfectly suited for implant placement.
+Of course in this situation, your dentist will have to restore the implant.

 The final specialists that are emerging into implant placement are the endodontist.
 They go to a few years of extra training in order to treat teeth with endodontic therapy.
-They are, as all dentists, confronted with times when they lose teeth.
-With atraumatic extractions they can usually place implants successfully.
-Of course, in this case the dentist has to restore the implant.
+They are, like all dentists, confronted with times when they lose teeth.
+With atraumatic extractions, they can usually place implants successfully.
+Of course, in this case, the dentist has to restore the implant.